-Fast forward to 2020 and Litecoin has established itself as one of the top digital currencies on the market - consistently amongst the top ten tokens in terms of market capitalisation and with over 50 million coins in circulation at the time of writing.
+Litecoin has established itself as one of the top digital currencies on the market - consistently amongst the top twenty tokens in terms of market capitalisation and with over 69.5 million coins in circulation at the time of writing.
 Whilst Litecoin inevitably bears many similarities to its predecessor, there are a few key differences that have made LTC stand out as a trading asset with serious potential for growth.
 Most notably, Litecoin blocks are created four times faster than those of Bitcoin - an issue which has dogged the latter in recent years.

 Anyone serious about trading or investing will want to know about Litecoin.
 However, learning how to trade Litecoin is something that requires plenty of research, which is why we have put together the following guide to tell you everything you need to know to start trading this hugely popular altcoin.

-How to Trade Bitcoin in 5 Easy Steps
+How To Trade Litecoin (LTC) In 5 Easy Steps

-To trade Litecoin, the first step is to Open an accout with a regulated exchange, depost funds, select Litecoin from the platform list, and lastly Buy Litecoin (go Long) or sell Litecoin LTC (go short).
+To trade Litecoin, the first step is to open an account with a regulated exchange, deposit funds, select Litecoin from the platform list, and lastly Buy Litecoin (go Long) or sell Litecoin LTC (go short).

-This guide on how to Trade Litecoin LTC will break everything down in Layman’s terms so that you do not trade blindly.
-But, if you don’t quite have the time to read it all of the ways through, this is what you need to do to trade Litecoin now.
+This guide on How to Trade Litecoin LTC will break everything down in Layman’s terms so that you do not trade blindly.
+But, if you don’t quite have the time to read it all of the way through, this is what you need to do to trade Litecoin now.

-- Step 3: Choose how much Litecoin you want to trade ($25 minimum)
+Step 3: Choose how much you want to trade

 Let’s get started learning how to trade Litecoin in more details!